pgdogdev/docs/docs/features/sharding/resharding/hash.md

 ## Data sync

-Moving data online is a 2 step process:
+Moving data online is a 2-step process:

 1. Copy data from tables using Postgres `COPY`
-2. Stream real time changes using logical replication
+2. Stream real-time changes using logical replication

 To make sure no rows are lost in the process, PgDog follows a similar strategy used by Postgres in logical replication subscriptions, with some improvements.

 ### Copying tables

-Copying table data from source database cluster is done using Postgres `COPY` and logical replication slots.
+Copying table data from the source database cluster is done using Postgres `COPY` and logical replication slots.
 This is implemented in the `data-sync` command:

 ```bash
 pgdog data-sync --help